phoebequincy/Acorn/README.md

-# Acorn - Good things to get you through the dark times.
+# Acorn - Good things to get you through dark times.
-Like squirrels storing acorns for the winter, Acorn provides a store-house of instant support when you are struggling to get through dark days.
+Like squirrels storing acorns for the winter, Acorn provides a store-house of instant support when you are struggling to get through hard times.
 Acorns can have suggested activities, nuggets of wisdom, simple comforts and inspiration for self-care.
 Try Acorns, add your own, share with a friend!

 ## Deployed Site